-For those seeking detailed instructions, the home assistant smartthings integration documentation provides comprehensive guidance on setup and usage.
-Additionally, the home assistant samsung smartthings connection ensures seamless communication between Samsung’s ecosystem and Home Assistant, enabling more robust smart home control.
+For those seeking detailed instructions, the official integration documentation provides comprehensive guidance on setup and usage.
+Additionally, the connection ensures seamless communication between Samsung's ecosystem and the local platform, enabling more robust smart home control.

-SmartThings has a slick mobile app and works with many devices.
+One platform has a slick mobile app and works with many devices.
 But its rules engine can feel limited.
-Home Assistant is open‑source and highly customizable.
-However, new users might miss the polish and remote access SmartThings offers.
+The other is open‑source and highly customizable.
+However, new users might miss the polish and remote access the first offers.
 When you connect them, you get:

 - One dashboard for every light, lock, camera, and sensor